Tom Clonan: Academic and media work

 Clonan lectures at the Technological University Dublin (TUD) School of Media in the fields of Ethics, Journalism, Political Communication, Public Affairs and Research Methodology.

-He has been a security analyst for The Irish Times from the September 11 attacks in 2001 to 2016, reporting and commenting on various world events involving defence, intelligence, terrorism and international relations for various news organisations.
-He is currently a security analyst and columnist for Irish online news platform, the Journal.ie, (2016 to date).
+He was a security analyst for The Irish Times from the September 11 attacks in 2001 to 2016, reporting and commenting on various world events involving defence, intelligence, terrorism and international relations for various news organisations.
+He is currently a security analyst and columnist for Irish online news platform, TheJournal.ie (2016 to date).

 He is a Fellow of the US-based Armed Forces & Society publication.

 Clonan's young son suffers from a rare neuromuscular disease, and as a result Clonan has campaigned on behalf of children and young people in Ireland with disabilities and brought attention to the effects austerity has had on funding for essential services to assist people with disabilities.

 He is the author of two best-selling books, Blood, Sweat and Tears (2012) and Whistleblower, Soldier, Spy (2013).

 In November 2019, Clonan was recognised by the Irish military authorities for his PhD research which helped transform the culture of the Irish Armed Forces with regard to Equality, Diversity and Dignity in the Workplace.
 Clonan was formally acknowledged and thanked for his service and contribution to the Defence Forces by the Chief of Staff, Vice Admiral Mark Mellett at the Military College, Curragh Camp in November 2019.

 Political career

 Clonan ran for election to the 25th Seanad in 2016 for the Dublin University constituency, but was unsuccessful.
 Clonan ran again in 2020, increasing his vote but the incumbent senators retained their seats.

-He stood again in the 2022 Dublin University by-election, beating Maureen Gaffney on the sixteenth count.
+He stood again at the 2022 Dublin University by-election, beating Maureen Gaffney on the sixteenth count.
+He was re-elected in February 2025.

+Political views

+In 2025 Clonan argued that Irish neutrality should remain a core principle, but it is often misunderstood.
+He emphasised that Ireland has always followed a policy of military non-alignment, meaning it is not part of any formal military alliance like NATO, but has historically cooperated with Western powers when necessary.
+While advocating for the preservation of neutrality, Clonan stressed the importance of enhancing Ireland's defence capabilities, and argued that the country’s Defence Forces are severely underfunded and under-resourced.
+He believes that in the face of changing global security dynamics, Ireland must adapt by investing in its military to maintain its neutrality while ensuring its own security.

+Clonan is opposed to the dropping of the "triple lock", a constitutional rule which mandates that the Irish Defence Forces can only be activated outside of Ireland with the consent of the United Nations, the Irish government and Dáil Éireann.